Ensure that you go through these PPM-001 real questions before test day.

 If you’re interested in seeking the PMP certification, you have the option to take QSO-645: Project Management for PMP Certification as part of your MBA program.
 In this course, you'll explore the professional and social responsibilities of project management.
 You can also get a deeper understanding of the tools and techniques you can use to plan and manage projects.

 This course satisfies the education requirement of 35 hours needed to take the PMP exam.
-It does not certain certification or passage of the certification exam, but does get you closer to earning this key credential.
+It does not ensure certification or passage of the certification exam, but does get you closer to earning this key credential.
 You must meet all other PMP requirements, including work experience hours, in order to sit for the exam.

 No matter what your goals are, an MBA in Project Management offers key leadership and career skills you can use to be successful as a project manager or business leader.
 These skills include: